Timeline: Amplats restructures, shedding mines and 14,000 jobs

-Aug.
-16 - Police shoot dead 34 miners at a platinum mine owned by Amplats competitor Lonmin, the worst unrest of weeks of labour violence across the industry in which at least 50 people are killed.
+August 16 - Police shoot dead 34 miners at a platinum mine owned by Amplats competitor Lonmin, the worst unrest of weeks of labor violence across the industry in which at least 50 people are killed.

-Oct.
-26 - Cynthia Carroll quits after more than five years as chief executive of parent firm Anglo American.
+October 26 - Cynthia Carroll quits after more than five years as chief executive of parent firm Anglo American.
 She also steps down as chairwoman of Amplats and diamond company De Beers.
-According to analysts, under Carroll Anglo lost one third of its value on a U.S. dollar market capitalisation basis and is now worth $25 billion less.
+According to analysts, under Carroll Anglo lost one third of its value on a U.S. dollar market capitalization basis and is now worth $25 billion less.